In this post we’ll look at the supplements Rhonda takes currently.

 At one stage she was taking Visbiome probiotics every few weeks, to top up her healthy gut bacteria.

 However, now Rhonda only takes Visbiome after drinking alcohol.
-Saying that if she had to take antibiotics for some reason, then she would take Visbiome probiotics after, in order to replenish the healthy gut bacteria.
+She said that if she had to take antibiotics for some reason, then she would take Visbiome probiotics after, in order to replenish the healthy gut bacteria.

-For example, probiotics can help regulate the innate and adaptive immune responses by modulating the functions of dendritic cells, macrophages, and T and B lymphocytes35Mechanisms of probiotic action: Implications for therapeutic applications in inflammatory bowel diseases – Vanderpool et al. (2008)36Probiotics: progress toward novel therapies for intestinal diseases – Yan et al. (2010).
+For example, probiotics can help regulate the innate and adaptive immune responses by modulating the functions of dendritic cells, macrophages, and T and B lymphocytes27Mechanisms of probiotic action: Implications for therapeutic applications in inflammatory bowel diseases – Vanderpool et al. (2008)28Probiotics: progress toward novel therapies for intestinal diseases – Yan et al. (2010).

 Visbiome comes in sachet and pill form.
 Rhonda opts for the sachets which contain 4x as many live bacteria.